unyt-org/newsletter-archive/2025/April/en.md

 ## [UIX](https://github.com/unyt-org/uix/pulls?q=is:closed%20created:2025-04-01..2025-05-13)
 * Improved documentation on docs.unyt.org to provide clearer information on API usage and specific topics.
 * Enhanced structure and examples to better support new users and contributors.
-* Fixed a bug that was caused by [TSC](https://github.com/microsoft/TypeScript) when the UIX project contains spaces in it's path
+* Fixed a bug that was caused by [TSC](https://github.com/microsoft/TypeScript) when the UIX project contains spaces in its path

 ## [DATEX](https://github.com/unyt-org/datex-core-js-legacy/pulls?q=is:closed%20created:2025-04-01..2025-04-01)
 * Enhanced documentation for [Storage collections](https://github.com/unyt-org/datex-core-js-legacy/blob/main/docs/manual/15%20Storage%20Collections.md)